git/git.github.io/rev_news/drafts/edition-117.md

   adding them as a comment to the pull request.
   Available as a [GitHub app](https://github.com/marketplace/difflens) or a [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=DiffLens.difflens).
-  Proprietary tool, with 14 days free trial, and [demo](https://www.difflensapp.com/difflensDemo2_849ca26f9ee09faa084cbdcdc90b6f90f8ce8495).
+  Proprietary tool, with 14 days free trial and [demo](https://www.difflensapp.com/difflensDemo2_849ca26f9ee09faa084cbdcdc90b6f90f8ce8495).
   See above for possible alternatives.